 Sao Paulo Transport

-In a huge city like Sao Paulo roads can be extremely congested, with peak traffic between the hours of 6am to 9am and 4pm to 8pm.
+In a huge city like Sao Paulo, roads can be extremely congested, with peak traffic between the hours of 6am to 9am and 4pm to 8pm.
 Driving is not recommended in the city, as parking can be as much of a problem as the traffic.
-There are hundreds of buses covering the city, operating from 5am to midnight, but these can be very crowded and slow during peak hours.
-Buses won't stop unless hailed, and pickpocketing is also common.
+There are hundreds of buses covering the city, but these can be very crowded and slow during peak hours.
+Buses won't stop unless hailed from the sidewalk, and pickpocketing is common.

 The Bilhete Único is a smartcard that makes it easy to pay for transport on Sao Paulo's buses, subways, and trains.
 You can buy them at underground stations, and charge them at newspaper stands with credits for public transportation.